True margin rarely gets measured.

 Quoting draws on experience and instinct.
 Actual job costs — machine time, materials, labour, freight — seldom feed back into the next estimate.

-Realtime Operational Intelligence
+Managed Operational Intelligence

 The Reality